ldv-klever/cif/docs/aoc.rst

 statements and expressions.
 You still can use them in :ref:`advice bodies <advice_bodies>`, but they are not parsed at aspect weaving.

-`aoc-keyword` is the definition of the AOC keywords.
+`aoc-keyword` is the definition of AOC keywords.
 It supports:

 * \"after\", \"around\", \"before\", \"info\", \"new\" and \"query\" (:ref:`advices`);